shinichihezemans/ATmega-ADC/README.md

 # ATmega-ADC
-Small library to read a multiple analog value's.
+Small library to read multiple analog value's.
 This Library shines in reading a series of anolog values.

 ## Usage